Veridise/veridise-docs/zkvanguard/detectors/non-det-wit.md

 </details>

-Line 3 tells us that the NDW detector has found a signal that is used in a conditional expression.
+Line 3 of the above log tells us that the NDW detector has found a signal that is used in a conditional expression.
-Lines 9--10 tell us that the input signal `in` is being used in a conditional expression on line 9, which is the assignment `inv <-- in!=0 ?
+Lines 9--10 of the above log tell us that the input signal `in` is being used in a conditional expression on line 9 of `non_det_wit_bug.circom`, which is the assignment `inv <-- in!=0 ?
 1/in : 0`.
 This finding tells us we need to confirm that `inv` and `in` are sufficiently constrained given the conditional assignment.